White Chocolate Sourdough Discard Scone Recipe

 Instructions

-- In a large mixing bowl whisk together flour, sugar, baking powder, baking soda and salt.
+- In a large bowl, combine flour, sugar, baking powder, baking soda and salt.

 - Cube your cold butter and add to flour mixture.
-Combine with a pastry blender until butter pieces are the size of peas and evenly distributed.
+Combine with a pastry blender until butter pieces are pea size, resemble coarse crumbs, and are evenly distributed throughout dough.

-- In the smaller mixing bowl, whisk egg until lightly beaten.
+- In a separate bowl, whisk egg until lightly beaten.
 Then add the sourdough discard and milk to the egg.
 Whisk until combined.

-- Make a well in the dry ingredients and add the egg /sourdough discard mixture.
+- Make a well in the dry ingredients and add the egg /sourdough discard wet ingredients to create the scone dough.

-- Mix using a spatula until the flour is hydrated and the dough just comes together.
-Don't overman The dough will look shaggy.
+- Mix using a rubber spatula until the flour is hydrated and the dough just comes together.
+Don't overwork.
+The dough will look shaggy.

 - Add white chocolate chips and evenly distribute throughout the dough.

-- Form the dough into a ball and then divide into half.
+- Form the dough into a ball on a lightly floured surface and then divide dough into half using a bench knife.

-- Repeat this process with the other dough portion.
+- Repeat this process and cut scones from the other dough portion.

-- Bake until golden, about 15 minutes.
-Coll on the baking sheet for 5 minutes before serving.
+- Bake for 15 minutes until golden brown.
+Cool on baking tray for 5 minutes before serving.

 Notes